 This weekend is your last chance to visit (most of) Yellowstone till next spring – here's everything you need to know

-The majority of the famous park closes its doors to drivers after this weekend (Image credit: Getty)
+The majority of roads in the famous park close to drivers next Thursday

 If you've been procrastinating on packing up your hiking boots and getting to Yellowstone National Park this year, you'd better hurry – the famous National Park closes most of its roads to drivers on Thursday, October 31.